Message from the Captains

-Our Preseason starts when school starts, with our first scrimmage in October and our annual tournament which we host, Scrum by the Sea, November 2nd and 3rd.
-We are also looking to have attend a tournament this year in Stanford in January before league games begin Winter quarter.
-In the past, we have played UCLA, UCSB, UofA, and ASU - playing each team twice, once at home and once away.
+Our pre-season starts when school starts, with our first scrimmage on October 18th and our annual tournament, Scrum by the Sea, hosted by us November 8th and 9th.
+We are also looking to attend a tournament this year at Stanford in January before league games begin Winter quarter.
+During winter quarter we have games almost every weekend (Saturday's a rugby day).
+In the past we have played UCLA, UCSB, UofA, and ASU - playing each team twice, once at home and once away.
+We also hold Sunday study hall to make sure that everyone is keeping their grades up and getting the help they need.
 Depending on how well league games go and whether or not we make it to nationals, season may spill over into Spring quarter as well.

-There is a fee to play for the women's rugby club which varies depending on how many player we have each year.
+There is a fee to play for the women's rugby club which varies depending on how many players we have each year.
 Usually this amount is around $200 for the entire year.
 However, this does not have to be paid all at once.
-It can be split into quarterly payments, or also worked out with the teams Fundraising Chair.
-This cost is to help pay for travel expenses as well as to host other teams when they play us.
-In return, when we travel, the other teams host us as well.

-We do expect that you purchase your own gear, aside from uniforms.
-This includes cleats, spandex, mouth guards, socks, and shorts.
-Other merchandise can be bought throughout the year if interested (sweatshirts, sweats, bags) but this is not necessary.
-Aside from that we expect dedication.
-We can really only succeed as a team if everyone shows up to practice and attentive.
+No experience is necessary!
+Most people who join the team show up with no prior knowledge of the sport.
+People with all different levels of athleticism come out and join the team.
+Are team is made of up past basketball, volleyball, and soccer players, swimmers, dancers, and runners.
+There are no cuts - we take anyone who is willing to learn and become part of the team.
+That being said, our greatest expectation is your dedication.
+We can really only succeed as a team if everyone shows up to practice on time and gives their full attention.
 On that note, it is understandable that classes may conflict with practice times.
-However, it is highly encouraged that you go to every practice and ever team event, show up ready to go with cleats on at the start of practice, and give 110% at everything you do on the field (and off it as well)!
+However, it is highly encouraged that you go to every practice and every team event, show up ready to go with cleats on at the start of practice, and give 110% at everything you do on the field (and off it as well)!

 WHAT YOU CAN EXPECT

 There is a position on the field for everyone!
+We start each year going back to basics - learning how to play, pass, and tackle from the ground up.
+Rugby is a great way to meet new people, stay active, and try something new and unique.
 We finished our season strong last year and look forward to coming back as a powerhouse in league this upcoming season.
-You can expect to travel to schools like Arizona State University, Stanford, University of Arizona, and other UC's (note: travel expenses will be reimbursed!)
+You can expect to travel to schools like Arizona State University, Stanford, University of Arizona, and other UC's (note: travel expenses will be reimbursed!).
 Joining Women's Rugby is a great way to build your resume and show future employers that you were a member of a team that required dedication, commitment, and strength.
-You can also expect a lot of patience and attention learning the skills necessary to learning the sport and becoming a Rugger with our coaching staff of 3 Alumni.
+You can also expect a lot of patience and attention learning the skills necessary to learning the sport and becoming a Rugger with our coaching staff of three Alumni.